sarrme/pricing/README.md

 # pricing

-Pricing of amercian and eurepean option based on multiple methods, ranging from retrograde to Monte Carlo.
+Pricing of amercian and european option based on multiple methods, ranging from retrograde to Monte Carlo.